anthemEdge/Tetris-SDL2/README.md

 + Hard drop and soft drop.
 + Wall-kick and floor kick.

 ## Requirements
-SDL2 and SDL2_TTF libraries are required.
+This program requires the following libraries.
+SDL2
+SDL2_TTF
+pthread
+boost::thread

 ## Installation
 Makefile will soon be added.